Employer:Comprehensive Health Services

 Must have a valid, current U.S. Driver’s License

-Must sign a CHS Foreign Service Agreement (FSA) and is bound to the terms and conditions of the FSA.
+Will sign Foreign Service Agreement (FSA) and is bound to the terms and conditions of the FSA.

-Must be confirmed by a medical examination to be “medically and dentally fit” in accordance CHS Medical Readiness Guidelines and Policies and/or as dictated by the Client
+Must be confirmed by a medical examination to be “medically and dentally fit” in accordance with contract requirements Complete and pass a Class III Flying Duty Medical Examination if required.

 Comprehensive Health Services is an Equal Opportunity Employer (EOE).
 Employment selection and related decisions are made without regard to race, color, national origin, religion, sex, disability, veteran status, gender identity, and sexual orientation, and other statuses protected by law.